uabrc/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 ## Sharing containers using UAB GitLab Container Registry

-If you prefer to share your container with a particular team/group, then the GitLab container registry is the best and most secure option.
+If you prefer to share your container with a particular team/group, then the UAB GitLab container registry is the best and most secure option.

-The following steps help you to create a container registry in Gitlab.
+The following steps help you to create a container registry in UAB Gitlab.

-### Create a Gitlab account
+### Create a UAB Gitlab account

-To create a gitlab account follow the guidelines from the [UAB Gitlab page](../../docs/account_management/gitlab_account.md).
+To create a UAB GitLab account follow the guidelines from the [UAB Gitlab page](../../docs/account_management/gitlab_account.md).

 ### Create New Project

-Create a new project in Gitlab.
+Create a new project in UAB GitLab.
 Once you create the `new_project`, click Package and Registries, and then go to Container Registry.
 Initially, the container registry looks empty.

 ![!Containers registry.](./images/containers_registry.png)

 Initially, there exists no container images in the container registry.
 Note, copy these CLI commands for future reference.
-It contains commands (1) to login to your project GitLab container registry (2) Add an image to the registry using the push/build command.
+It contains commands (1) to login to your project UAB GitLab container registry (2) Add an image to the registry using the push/build command.
 We will use the `push` command as we already have the existing container in our system.

-### Push Alpine Container from Ubuntu system to Gitlab container registry
+### Push Alpine Container from Ubuntu system to UAB GitLab container registry

 Here is an example of pushing `alpine` image to the container registry from your ubuntu system.

 List the docker images using the below command.
-Here `alpine` image exists already, and we will learn how to push this image to the gitlab container registry.
+Here `alpine` image exists already, and we will learn how to push this image to the UAB GitLab container registry.

 ```bash
 sudo docker images